 The course examines the nature of culture and the diversity of societies worldwide.
 It focuses on cultures in Asia, Oceania, Africa and the Americas, and introduces the beginning student to some of the main topics of anthropology including kinship, gender, the world system, fieldwork, magic and religion, race and ethnicity, social change and the political system of societies throughout the world.
 Satisfies Social, Historical and Cultural Understanding and Global Perspectives of the Core Curriculum.

 005 Introduction to Archaeology

 Students are introduced to the ancient cultures of the world that existed before written records (i.e., prehistory).
-Cultures from every world area are studied, including the Aztec Empire, Mycenean Greece, Mesopotamia, the Celts, and the Inca Empire.
-Additionally, students gain an understanding of the methods and theories of contemporary archaeology through lecture, discussion, and hands-on activities.
-Please note: Students are encouraged to enroll in Anth 011, but it is NOT required.
+Cultures from every world area are studied, including the Aztec Empire, Mycenaean Greece, Mesopotamia, the Celts, and the Inca Empire.
+Additionally, students gain an understanding of the methods and theories of contemporary archaeology through lecture, discussion and hands-on activities.
+Students are encouraged to enroll in Anth 011, but it is NOT required.
 Satisfies Social, Historical and Cultural Understanding and Global Perspectives of the Core Curriculum.

 100 Principles of Anthropology

 This course provides majors with an introduction to the methods and theories of traditional American anthropology.
-It is an important transition course for majors who have complete their Lower-division requirements and are preparing for their theory and methods courses.
+It is an important transition course for majors who have completed their Lower-division requirements and are preparing for their theory and methods courses.
 The course will focus on research and writing as well as providing students with a basic history of the development of American anthropology.
 Students will become familiar with some of the major debates in the discipline.
 Students are strongly advised to take this course during their sophomore year.
 Offered once a year.
 This course is limited to majors and minors.

 105 Linguistic Anthropology

-This course introduces students to the major areas of study in anthropological linguistics including entholinguistics, historical linguistics, descriptive linguistics and sociolinguistics.
+This course introduces students to the major areas of study in anthropological linguistics including ethnolinguistics, historical linguistics, descriptive linguistics and sociolinguistics.
 Offered once a year.

 111 Kinship, Marriage and Family